lizzybit/Olympics/README.md

   <img src="https://user-images.githubusercontent.com/128324837/229913813-a9596601-5b8b-49e3-aebd-ded84133643a.png">
 </p>

-### x.x Create a boxplot of age and highlight the outliers
+### 4.3 Create a boxplot of age and highlight the outliers

 *Age*